medialab/bulgur/CONTRIBUTING.md

 }
 ```

+Please also note that there's a `npm run comb` command available that formats and prettifies all scss files.

 ### Parametric design

-Please use, as much as possible, the scss parameters set in the `./src/parameters.scss` file.
-They are supposed to keep the project easily configurable in terms of UI/graphic design.
+Please use, as much as possible, the scss parameters and abstract classes set in the `./src/parameters.scss` file.
+They are supposed to keep the project easily configurable in terms of UI/graphic design and to reduce styling code complexity.